 At the heart of all of this is the Netflix Marvel Universe, a dark and violent corner of the MCU that's set about crafting its own interconnected universe and team-up event.

 Since launching with Daredevil in 2015, it's delivered some of the most critically acclaimed superhero action on a screen of any size, building towards this summer's The Defenders.
 While they've only released two shows a year in 2015 and 2016, that's set to change as, like the movies, they turn out three-a-year.

-While word is quiet on the future of Iron Fist, likely due to its poor reception, there's a lot to look forward to: The Defenders is expected to be joined by a Punisher series later this year, and then Daredevil, Jessica Jones, and Luke Cage will all return.
+While word is quiet on the future of Iron Fist, though a renewal has been hinted at, there's a lot to look forward to: The Defenders is expected to be joined by a Punisher series later this year, and then Daredevil, Jessica Jones, and Luke Cage will all return.
 That's a lot to keep track of, and a lot you need to know about the future of the Netflix Marvel Universe.